lkv1988/SoBitmap/README.md

 # Feature

 - Support local file and network stream
-- Custom option include max input\output and picture size, and the step of picture's quality
+- Custom option include max input\output and picture size, and the step of picture's quality, and bitmap compress format(JPG, PNG, WEBP)
 - Use okhttp as the httpclient for downloading

 # Usage